FatihKoz/DisposableAirports/README.md

 This module aims to create and update airports of a phpVMS v7 install via open source data with all possible features provided.

-* Uses MWGG Airports as the main source hosted by TurkSim _(so far it looks ok and enough for general VA usage)_
+* Uses MWGG Airports as the main source, which is hosted by TurkSim _(so far it looks ok and enough for general VA usage)_
 * Displays deleted airports and provides functions to restore
 * Uses CRON features to automatically check the source and update automatically

 ## Compatibility with other addons

-This addon is fully compatible with phpVMS v7 and it will work with any other addon, there are no custom blades for end users, signle admin page only.
+This addon is fully compatible with phpVMS v7 and it will work with any other addon, there are no custom blades for end users, single admin page only.

 ## Installation and Updates